 When this place opened 30 years ago, McDonalds was a key vendor and the Hard Rock Café provided outfield dining.
-Those days are long gone, but the food remains somewhat underwhelming.
+Those days are long gone, but the food remains completely underwhelming.

-My personal fave: Poutine, the French Canadian classic.
-It is available in a variety of flavors, including a “Dessert poutine” made of churros and caramel ice cream, but stick with the original of fries, cheese curds and gravy.
-I still find it hard to get in Chicago, and the Rogers Centre version, while not the best example of this by any means, at least scratches the itch.
+My personal fave: Poutine, the French Canadian classic of fries, cheese curds and gravy.
+I still find good poutine hard to get in the Midwest, and the Rogers Centre version, while not the best example of this by any means, at least scratches the itch.

 I lived in Canada most of my adult life.
 Canadian macro beer is better than American macro beer.
 But that was before the craft beer scene got hot, dramatically changing the definition of “good beer”.
-Southern Ontario has a strong craft beer scene, but it’s sorely under-represented at the ballpark.
+Southern Ontario has a strong craft beer scene, and it’s been sorely under-represented at the ballpark until recently.

 Toronto is a great city.
 Downtown Toronto bustles as the financial, cultural and entertainment hub of the entire country (I feel the hair raise on the backs of Montrealers and Vancouverites, but it’s true).
-Incredibly ethnically diverse, you’ll hear a litany of languages, see a mosaic of cultures, and have access to food from around the globe thanks to the city’s great restaurant scene.
-Rogers Centre sits on the southwestern edge of downtown, meaning the world is literally at your doorstep upon exiting the yard.
+You hear a litany of languages, see a mosaic of cultures, and eat food from around the globe thanks to the city’s diversity.
+The world is literally at your doorstep upon exiting the yard.